anddem/StudentDiary/README.md

 # Create VK Mini App [![npm][npm]][npm-url] [![deps][deps]][deps-url]

-## How to install

-### Create VK Mini App with gh-pages deploy

-`npx @vkontakte/create-vk-mini-app <app-directory-name>`

-### Create VK Mini App with Zeit deploy

-Firstly, you have to create Zeit account and connect it with your GitHub profile — https://zeit.co/

-`npx @vkontakte/create-vk-mini-app <app-directory-name> --zeit`

-### Create VK Mini App with Surge deploy

-Firstly, you have to create Surge account and Surge-domain — https://surge.sh/

-`npx @vkontakte/create-vk-mini-app <app-directory-name> --surge <surge-domain>`

 ## How to start work with app

 Go to created folder and run: